Wednesday, March, 29 | 3:30 PM - 4:00 PM

 Session: C1: Decarbonization | Track C: The Path to a Clean Energy Future

-Silent Running LLC | Principal
+Silent Running Energy | Principal

-Drawing from over 30 years in successful experience in the energy and environmental services industry, Jim’s firm, Silent Running Energy, guides clients through the most recent regulatory guidelines and technology developments to provide optimal sustainability and energy solutions.
-He focuses upon renewable energy project development, energy efficiency program management, and equity in clean energy programs.
-Jim has an M.B.A in Strategy/Finance from UCLA and a Bachelor of Science Degree in Energy Studies/Mechanical Engineering from Brown University.
+Drawing from over 30 years of successful experience in the energy and environmental services industry, Jim’s firm, Silent Running Energy, guides clients through the most recent technology developments and regulatory guidelines to provide optimal sustainability and energy solutions.
+He focuses on renewable energy project development, energy efficiency program management, and equity in clean energy programs.
+Jim has presented at many AEE Conferences, most recently presenting at the 2022 AEE West conference on “Public Safety Power Shut-offs (PSPS’s): Risk Mitigation for Who and What?”.
+He also has provided three AEE On-Line Webinar Training on 1) Time of Use Rate Structures, 2) the Time Value of Energy Efficiency, and 3) Net Energy Metering for Behind the Meter Renewables: A Global Survey.
+Jim has an M.B.A. in Strategy/Finance from UCLA and a Bachelor of Science in Energy Studies/Mechanical Engineering from Brown University.